DevExpress-Examples/aspxpivotgrid-group-date-time-values/Readme.md

 ![Pivot Grif for Web Forms - Group Date-Time Values](images/pivot-grid-web-forms-group-date-time.png)

-In the example, the [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) contains two [PivotGridField](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.PivotGridField) fields (*fieldYear* and *fieldMonth*) located in the Column Header Area.
-Each of the field is bound to the "OrderDate" data field.
-The first pivot grid field's values are grouped by years, the second field's values are grouped by months.
-To specify the grouping mode, use the binding’s [DataSourceColumnBindingBase.GroupInterval](https://docs.devexpress.com/CoreLibraries/DevExpress.PivotGrid.DataBinding.DataSourceColumnBindingBase.GroupInterval) property.
+Multiple Pivot Grid fields are bound to the same data field - `OrderDate`.
+The [DataSourceColumnBindingBase.GroupInterval](https://docs.devexpress.com/CoreLibraries/DevExpress.PivotGrid.DataBinding.DataSourceColumnBindingBase.GroupInterval) property is used to create a _Year → Quarter → Month_ hierarchy.

 ## Files to Look At